-This course will be integrated with a field experience for secondary social studies teachers and provide a forum for students to consider both the theories and practices of teaching.
-A significant portion of this course will be dedicated to collaborative reflection and discussion of teacher candidates' experiences in their field placements.
-Teacher candidates will design, enact, and assess activities to enhance student learning.
-Teacher candidates will work together to create a collegial and supportive community of educators.
-Assignments are designed to support reflective practice and to critically analyze teacher candidates' development as educators.
-A multi-day, consistent schedule in the middle school field experience classroom will be established by the course instructor in consultation with the teacher candidate and cooperating teacher.
+This course is integrated with a field experience for secondary social studies teachers and provides a forum for reflection.
+Teacher candidates work collaboratively to design, enact, and assess activities to enhance student learning.
+This course is a multi-day, consistent schedule in the middle school field experience classroom.
+Teacher candidates collaborate with their assigned cooperating teacher to explore best practices.
 Prerequisite: EDS 203, EDS 206; admission to teacher education.
 Consent of department.
 Offered Fall, Spring.